netcinematics/ALPHA_BITZ_AI/WRITEUP.md

 - a massive AI linguitics puzzle.

+> How to make all concepts EXACT for AI?

-A NEW SCIENCE percolates, right here and now!
+A NEW SCIENCE percolates, right here - now!

 CONCEPTUAL_SCIENCES, for lexical_exactness!